Rationalising Denominators 1: Fractional Powers

 base = 1

-This complements the previous two rules, since those modulo operations could result in the values Power(1, Fraction(0, 1)) or Power(-1, Fraction(0, 1)).
-This rule chooses the former as the “normal form”, and replaces the latter.
+This complements the previous rule, since the modulo operation could result in the value Power(1, Fraction(0, 1)).

 Conclusion